 Back in the early fifties when the

 The final years at Les Corts were very productive and saw the club win the league on two occasions (1952 & 53) and the cup on four occasions, including the 1957 final win against Espanyol at Montjuic.
 Then on 24 September 1957, the stadium was inaugurated with a match against a select Warsaw XI.
+12 days later, the Camp Nou hosted its first official league match, when Barça put Real Jaén to the sword, winning by six goals to one.
 The new stadium, with its 90,000 capacity had taken 3 and a half years to build and finally cost 288 million pesetas, an almost ruinous 425% over budget.
 Initially, the teams form matched their impressive surroundings, with league titles in 1959 & 1960 and Copa del Rey victories in 1959 and 1963, but with an ageing side and talisman László Kubala switching to Espanyol, the remainder of the sixties and early seventies were barren years on and off the pitch.

 Club finances were not helped by the protracted saga that surrounded the sale of Les Corts, and when it was finally sold in 1967, all of the 226 million pesetas raised were used to pay off the club debt.
 With the club's finances back under control, the club set about rebuilding the team and developing the next stage of the sports complex.
 1971 saw two significant changes.
 First of all the Palau Blaugrana, an indoor sports hall, and an Ice Rink were added in 1971.
 This would be home to the club's basketball, handball, volleyball, roller hockey & ice hockey teams, and generate valuable additional revenue as a concert arena.
 On the pitch, the great Dutch coach Rinus Michels was employed, and thanks to his persuasive powers, Johan Cryuff chose Barça ahead of Real Madrid.
 The league title returned to the Camp Nou at the end of the 1973-74 season and the Copa del Rey followed three years later.
 As for the stadium, well with the exception of two electronic scoreboards, it remained unaltered until the lead up to 1982 World Cup.